 The Mount Baker Council believes every youth should have the opportunity to attend a summer camp.
 We have money set aside specifically to provide Scouts in need with the funding necessary to attend summer camp.
 These camperships, combined with fundraising opportunities, ensures all Scouts can attend our camps.

-Camperships are only available for Mount Baker Council units, for use at Fire Mountain Scout Camp.
-Families can apply for financial help through Opportunity Fund online at https://www.mountbakerbsa.org/camping/opportunity-fund-camp-grants/.
+Camperships are only available for Mount Baker Council units, for use to attend summer camp at Fire Mountain Scout Camp.
+Families can apply for financial help through the Opportunity Fund online at https://www.mountbakerbsa.org/camping/opportunity-fund-camp-grants/.

-What programs do you offer for older boys?
+What programs do you offer for older Scouts?

 Fire Mountain camps offer a wide variety of programs such as climbing, sailing, black powder shooting, mountain biking, BSA Lifeguard, high and low COPE, mountain boarding, motor boating.
 For more information refer to the Leader’s Guide which is posted online in the spring under Camp Forms.

 Our Senior Patrol Leader wasn’t able to spend much time on personal advancement during summer camp.
-Can he attend camp with another troop?
+Can they attend camp with another troop?

 Absolutely!
-Your Senior Patrol Leader and Assistant Senior Patrol Leader can both attend a second week of camp as a provisional camper.
-This gives your Scout the time necessary to focus on the needs of the troop during your week of camp, and gives him a week to go back to camp and work on personal advancement.
+Your Senior Patrol Leader and Assistant Senior Patrol Leader can both attend a second week of camp as a provisional campers.
+This gives your Scout the time necessary to focus on the needs of the troop during your week of camp, and gives them a week to experience camp and work on personal advancement.

-Because of family commitments, our son can not attend summer camp with his troop.
-Is there still a way he can attend camp?
+Because of family commitments, our Scout can not attend summer camp with their troop.
+Is there still a way they can attend camp?

 Yes, your Scout may come as a provisional camper.
-He will be partnered with a troop at camp the week he can attend.
-He will stay in the host troop’s campsite, eat and participate in activities with that troop but work on his own advancement schedule.
+They will be partnered with a troop at camp the week they can attend.
+They will stay in the host troop’s campsite, eat and participate in activities with that troop but work on their own advancement schedule.
 Arrangements must be made with the camp director prior to camp.
 Other conditions may apply.
 Please contact the Council office for additional information.
 You can sign up as a Provisional Camper online starting January 1.

 Who can I contact for additional questions about Fire Mountain?